How to Engage Millennials in the Workplace: Proven Strategies for Motivating Millennials

 Many companies still use generic terms and conditions that prevent employees from working on a side-hustle.
 However, that’s starting to change as companies like Google, Atlassian, LinkedIn, and Apple give employees freer reign to work on passion projects.

-It’s understandable because you don’t want your employees to go freelance and to take your clients with them, but at the same time, it’s important to support people and to help them grow.
+It’s understandable because you don’t want your employees to go freelance and to take your clients with them, but at the same time, it’s essential to support people and to help them grow.
 After all, as a general rule, the most talented copywriters, designers, and filmmakers are working on novels, art, and movies in their own time.

 The least your company can do is offer support where possible to help foster their long-term career.